 What is negative targeting?

 Negative targeting is where you set rules targeting a certain audience - but then exclude some segment within it.
-It can also be called exclusion targeting or blacklisting.
+It can also be called exclusion targeting or domain blocking.
+In the past it's been referred to as 'blacklisting' as well, but the ad industry is rightly moving away from this term.

 For instance, let’s imagine a situation where an advertiser wants to show ads to the state of New York, but not to New York City itself.
 Here, they could employ geotargeting of New York while implementing negative geotargeting of the NYC metro area.